eVen-gits/advent_of_code_2021/README.md

 # advent_of_code_2021

-I will try to make one line solutions to the challenge.
+I will try to make one line solutions using standard python library.